mbabynames search ✿

 Francisco Mateo

-"noble and strong" (Francisco) meets "gift of God" (Mateo).
+"free one" (Francisco) meets "gift of God" (Mateo).
 The combination reads as complete.
 Neither name overshadows the other.
 Mateo (2 syllables) provides a firm close after the longer Francisco.

 Francisco Rafael